Hynek Krušina of Lichtenburg: Career

 Discord remained between Hynek and Bishop Konrad, probably because of Hynek's utraquist sympathies and his Hussite past.
 Over the next few years, it led to military conflicts in which other Silesian princes were involved.
 Most of them rejected Hynek's claim on Duchy of Münsterberg, with the Estates of Münsterberg, headed by Captain Frederick Stosch playing a crucial role.
 In order to deter them and underline his claims on Münsterberg, Hynek sacked on 20 July 1442, the monastery at Henryków, to which the citizens of Münsterberg had a special relationship.
 When Hynek attacked again, aiming to conquer the Duchy, the citizens of Münsterberg were able to repel him.

 On 25 April 1443, the citizens of Münsterberg elected Duke William of Opava (1410–1452) as their new sovereign.
 He was a member of the Přemyslid dynasty and his mother Catherine was a sister of Duke John I, who had been the last Duke of Münsterberg of the Piast line.
 Although William had married Hynek's stepdaughter Salome, the daughter of Anna of Koldice and the late Půta of Častolovice, a short time earlier, he became one of Hynek's opponents.

 On 15 and 16 July 1443, Duke William of Opava and Münsterberg, Bishop Konrad of Wrocław and their allies besieged Chałupki Castle and took it.
-The city of Ząbkowice Śląskie, which at the time belonged to the Lordship of Kłodzko, was also besieged.
+The city of Ząbkowice Śląskie, which at the time belonged to the Lordship of Kladsko, was also besieged.
 Karpień Castle, which Hynek has used as his base when he attacked the Diocese of Wrocław, was captured and destroyed.

 The situation calmed down in the summer of 1444.
 By the end of 1444, the dispute between Hynek and William of Münsterberg, although he never gave up his claim on Münsterberg.
 Also in 1444, Hynek finally gained control over the Lordship of Hummel, which he had legally owned since 1440.
 Hummel Castle, however, remained a den of thieves.
 Soldiers holding he castle charged high tariffs from merchants and travellers who passed the castle on their way to Hummel Pass.

 In 1446 in the parliament at Prague, Hynek signed a petition to the Pope, asking him to acknowledge the Compact of Prague and recognize Jan Rokycana as archbishop.

 On 27 April 1452, Hynek attended the parliament at Prague where George of Poděbrady was elected as regent of Bohemia.
-It was intended that George would exercise this rôle until the newly elected King Ladislaus Postumus came of age.
+It was intended that George would exercise this role until the newly elected King Ladislaus Postumus came of age.
 However, Ladislaus died in 1457 and in 1458, George was himself elected King of Bohemia.
 On 16 October 1452, Parliament adopted a motion, which was then brought to Vienna by a high-level delegation, which included Hynek.